KushalRoyChowdhury/fluxflow-cli/README.md

   - **Customizable Presets**: Supports models like Flux, ZImage, Qwen, and Nanobanana-Pro, custom aspect ratios, and randomized seeds.
   - **Budget Telemetry**: Real-time credits tracker displayed in sleek high-contrast Ink terminal boxes.
   - **PNG Metadata Embedding**: Autonomously injects custom `tEXt` metadata chunks (Title, Software, Author, Seed, Model, and exact Prompt details) straight into the output image headers.

+- **High-Fidelity IDE Companion**: Flux Flow now pairs with a dedicated VS Code extension to bridge the gap between terminal and editor:
+  - **Live Context Awareness**: The agent knows exactly which file you are looking at and where your cursor is.
+  - **Selection-Driven Reasoning**: Select a block of code in your IDE and ask "What does this do?"—the agent receives your selection instantly.
+  - **Native Edit Highlights**: AI code changes appear in real-time as diff viewer inside your editor.
+  - **Universal Compatibility**: Works flawlessly with VS Code, Cursor, VSCodium, and Antigravity.

 - **Native Multimodality**: Flux Flow can now see!
 Analyze images (JPG, PNG) and PDF documents natively through the `ReadFile` tool with high-fidelity context retention (Only on supported models).
 - **Document Engineering Suite**: Generate professional, branded PDF, DOCX documents on the fly.
 Features native HTML-to-Office translation for selectable text, high-performance rendering, and automatic watermarking.